Terry Gilliam's unrealized projects: The Truman Show

+Troy

+Gilliam turned down the offer to direct Troy (2004), as he "did not understand how you can make a film based on the poem the Iliad without the participation of the Greek gods".

+Harry Potter and the Half-Blood Prince

 Gilliam turned down the offer to direct Harry Potter and the Half-Blood Prince (2009), the sixth film of the series.
 When asked if he was interested in directing any of the Harry Potter movies, Gilliam replied, "Warner Bros. had their chance the first time around, and they blew it.
 It's a factory job, that's what it is, and I know the way it's done.
 I've had too many friends work on those movies.
 I know the way it works, and that's not the way I work."
-In 2011, Gilliam expressed his regret entering into talks to direct the first Harry Potter film.